 - The similarities and differences across your files—for example, how similar are the submissions from the various community members?

-- The similarities and differences across your nodes—for example, how similar is the coding at rising sea levels, flood control, soil erosion, and land reclamation?
+- The similarities and differences across your codes—for example, how similar is the coding to rising sea levels, flood control, soil erosion, and land reclamation?